Kaithal: Shree Gyarah Rudri Mandir

 It is one of the famous temples of city, where divine eleven Rudra were placed long ago.
 The temple is known for its art, architecture, beautiful scriptures and large area.
 A large statue of Hanuman complements the beauty of this temple.

-Religious places
+Religious tourism

 Anjani Teela

 Anjani was the name of the mother of Lord Hanuman.
 Kaithal was earlier known as Kapisthal, the abode of monkeys (or monkey God, Hanuman).

 Ancient Khandeshwar Temple

 This is an ancient temple dedicated to Lord Shiva.

 Gyrah Rudri Shiva Temple

 Out of 108 Shiva Temples situated in the city, Gyrah-Rudri Temple is the most famous one of its own kind.
 Legend has it that it is at this place during Mahabharata era, Arjun had been conferred Pashupat Astra by praying to Lord Shiva.